SaiyanGonzalez01/Minecraft-S-SP/README.md

 :-:
 Minecraft 1.5.2 S-SP will add new features to your game.

 Minecraft 1.5.2 S-SP, or "Special Service Pack" is modification that will add new features to 1.5.2, and also make new updates to the game.
+Note that the changes in this version will have to be compiled by you using the `run.bat`.

 # Creating your own server